-4.4.1.16.
+1.4.1.16.
 Clip of video file

-When a command line tool for extracting clips from video files is installed Elan is able to use that tool.
-At this moment only M2-edit-cl from Mediaware Solutions is supported.
+When a command line tool for extracting clips from video files is installed ELAN is able to use that tool.
+At this moment only M2-edit-cl5 from Mediaware Solutions is supported.
 If the edit tool is in the user path and a selection is made, there is a menu item to export a video clip of the current selection for each linked video.
 In that case, follow these steps:

-- 1. Select the part of the video(s) you want to export as (a) clip(s)

-- 2. Choose File > Export As > Media Clip...
+- 1. Select the part of the video(s) you want to export as (a) clip(s) - 2.
+Choose File > Export As > Media Clip using M2-edit...

-- 3. Enter a filename and press Save